Innu

-The Innu are divided into several bands, with the Montagnais being the southernmost group and the Naskapi being the northernmost.

-Their ancestors were known to have lived on these lands as hunter-gatherers for several thousand years.
+The ancestors of the modern First Nations were known to have lived on these lands as hunter-gatherers for many thousands of years.
 To support their seasonal hunting migrations, they created portable tents made of animal skins.
 Their subsistence activities were historically centred on hunting and trapping caribou, moose, deer, and small game.

-Their language, Ilnu-Aimun or Innu-Aimun (popularly known since the French colonial era as Montagnais), is spoken throughout Nitassinan, with certain dialect differences.
-It is part of the Cree language group, and is unrelated to the Inuit languages of other nearby peoples.
+Their language, which changed over time from Old Montagnais to Innu-aimun (popularly known since the French colonial era as Montagnais), is spoken throughout Nitassinan, with certain dialect differences.
+It is part of the Cree–Montagnais–Naskapi dialect continuum, and is unrelated to the Inuit languages of other nearby peoples.

-The "Innu / Ilnu" consist of two regional tribal groups, which differ in dialect and partly also in their way of life and culture:
+The "Innu/Ilnu" consist of two regional tribal groups, with the Innus of Nutashkuan being the southernmost group and the Naskapi being the northernmost group.
+Both groups differ in dialect and partly also in their way of life and culture.
+These differences include: